-The program's teaching staff includes professionals from sector who contribute their work experience to this training program, as well as renowned specialists from leading societies and prestigious universities.
+The program's teaching staff includes professionals from the sector who contribute their work experience to this educational program, as well as renowned specialists from leading societies and prestigious universities.

-Its multimedia content, developed with the latest educational technology, will provide the professional with situated and contextual learning, i.e., a simulated environment that will provide immersive education programmed to learn in real situations.
+The multimedia content, developed with the latest educational technology, will provide the professional with situated and contextual learning, i.e., a simulated environment that will provide immersive education programmed to learn in real situations.

-This program is designed around Problem-Based Learning, whereby the professional must try to solve the different professional practice situations that arise throughout the program.
+This program is designed around Problem-Based Learning, whereby the professional must try to solve the different professional practice situations that arise during the academic year.
 For this purpose, the student will be assisted by an innovative interactive video system created by renowned and experienced experts.